400: Bad Request on self-service flows

 For example configure a callback to the legacy system when you can't find the corresponding user, and store the identity on successful legacy system response.

-An alternative to callback and custom code is fronting the legacy system with Ory Hydra (OAuth2/OIDC Server) and then using that as an upstream in Ory Kratos.
+An alternative to callback and custom code is fronting the legacy system with Ory OAuth2 & OpenID Connect (Ory Hydra) and then using that as an upstream in Ory Identities (Ory Kratos).